Our Governing Body:

 The Governing Body are representatives of the local authority, parents, staff and members of the local community.
 Members of the Governing Body work closely with the school and meet regularly with the Head Teacher.
 The Governing Body meets at least once a term to oversee the organisation and general running of the school including staffing, curriculum and the school budget.
 Governors can be contacted through the school office.

 Message from our Chair:

-I am very happy to welcome you, on behalf of the governors, to North Harringay Primary School.
-It is a great privilege to be Chair of Governors at such a fantastic school.
+I am very happy to welcome you, on behalf of the Governors, to North Harringay Primary School.
+I consider it

 Chair of Governing Body